 Candidates wishing to further develop their health and safety expertise may consider studying:

-- NEBOSH International Diploma in Occupational Health and Safety - NEBOSH International Technical Certificate in Oil and Gas Operational Safety.
+• NEBOSH National Diploma in Occupational Health and Safety.

 This is designed to provide students with the expertise required to undertake a career as a health and safety practitioner and also provides a sound basis for progression to postgraduate study.